Already a two-time Ivy League Coach of the year, Daniel Ireland was named the Director of Cross Country/Track & Field on July 31, 2014.

-“I am excited and humbled to be named the Director of Cross Country and Track and Field at Columbia University,” Ireland said.
+“I am excited and humbled to be named the Director of Cross Country and Track and Field at Columbia University,” Ireland said upon being hired.
 “Columbia has a long and storied tradition of success in cross country and track and field.
 I know that the young men and women who compete for Columbia are outstanding for their dedication to the sport, and their success in the classroom.
 I am excited to be working with many elite student-athletes.”

 Ireland spent three years as the Head Men and Women’s Cross Country and Track and Field Coach at La Salle, where he won both a men and women’s Atlantic 10 Cross Country Championship, was named A-10 Coach of the Year for both men and women’s cross country, and coached individuals to great successes in indoor and outdoor track and field.
 Ireland's teams were equally successful in the classroom as his cross country and track and field squads consistently achieved USTFCCCA All-Academic team status during his tenure.